NVV-SuperBench: Beyond Words, Beyond Quality-Benchmarking Nonverbal Vocalizations in Speech Generation: Results and Analysis

 We further explore system behavior at the NVV-type level by examining \emph{per-type} perceptual salience using the subjective scores of NVV PE.
 Specifically, we compute the mean NVV PE score (0--5) for each system and each NVV type, and visualize the resulting system$\times$type matrix as heatmaps in Figure~\ref{fig:heatmap_zh_en_pe}.
 In each heatmap, the tag-based systems are shown on top and the prompt-based systems on the bottom, with systems sorted within each panel by their row-mean PE.
 White cells denote missing entries, which primarily result from NVV types that are \emph{not supported} by tag-based inventories.

-\textbf{Coverage gap.} The tag-based panels are sparse with large white regions, consistent with the objective \textbf{Coverage} in Table~\ref{tab:prompt_tag_obj_res}: tag-based systems typically implement only $\sim$1--13 of the 45 target types (Coverage $\approx$0.02--0.29).
-In contrast, the prompt-based panels are dense because caption prompts are assumed target all types.
+\textbf{Coverage gap.} The tag-based panels are sparse with large white regions, consistent with the \textit{coverage} in Table~\ref{tab:prompt_tag_obj_res}: tag-based systems typically implement only $\sim$1--13 of the 45 target types (Coverage $\approx$0.02--0.29).
+In contrast, the prompt-based panels are dense because caption prompts are assumed to target all types.

-\textbf{Type difficulty.} Across both paradigms, high-salience events are generally easier: laughter-related cues \texttt{laugh/laughter}) and respiratory (e.g., \texttt{breath/inhale/exhale}, and bursty events such as \texttt{cough}, \texttt{sneeze}, \texttt{sigh}, and \texttt{gasp} tend to obtain higher PE when present.
+\textbf{Type difficulty.} Across both paradigms, high-salience events are generally easier: laughter-related cues (e.g., \texttt{laugh/laughter}), respiratory cues (e.g., \texttt{breath/inhale/exhale}), and bursty events such as \texttt{cough}, \texttt{sneeze}, \texttt{sigh}, and \texttt{gasp} tend to obtain higher PE when present.
 The hardest types are \textbf{low-SNR oral cues} (e.g., \texttt{tsk}, \texttt{sss}, \texttt{lipsmack}, \texttt{gulps/swallows}, \texttt{mumble}) and \textbf{long-horizon affect} (e.g., \texttt{crying/sobbing/wail/whimper}), which remain weak under prompts and are often absent from tag inventories.
-For tag-based systems specifically, it shows a partial ``frequency advantage'': types that appear in many inventories (e.g., \texttt{laugh}, \texttt{cough}, \texttt{sigh}, \texttt{gasp}, \texttt{breath}) are more likely to achieve strong PE, whereas rare types (e.g., \texttt{tsk/sss}, many oral clicks/frication cues) are both less frequently supported and less reliably realized.
-However, frequency is not sufficient: sustained affective NVVs can be supported yet still yield only moderate PE due to temporal coherence demands.
+For tag-based systems, the heatmaps show a partial ``frequency advantage'': types that appear in many inventories (e.g., \texttt{laugh}, \texttt{cough}, \texttt{sigh}, \texttt{gasp}, \texttt{breath}) are more likely to achieve strong PE, whereas rare types (e.g., \texttt{tsk/sss}, many oral clicks/frication cues) are both less frequently supported and less reliably realized.
+However, frequency is not sufficient: sustained affective NVVs can be supported yet still yield only moderate PE due to coherence demands.